stateful/docs.runme.dev/docs/integrations/Runme-shebang.md

 Shebang, on the other hand, is a versatile utility designed to execute scripts written in various scripting languages including Shell, Perl, Python, and more.
 The term 'Shebang' is derived from the '#!' symbol, which is used at the beginning of scripts to define the interpreter that should be used to run the script.

+### Why are Shebangs Important?
+Including a shebang line is crucial for specifying the interpreter for each code block.
+This allows for seamless execution of mixed-language scripts.
+The shebang line dictates to the platform which environment to use, ensuring that the code runs correctly and efficiently within the interface provided.

 ## Prerequisites

-Before proceeding with the integration of Shebang in [Runme](/install#runme-cli), ensure that Runme is properly installed on your system.
+Before proceeding with the integration of Shebang in [Runme](/install#runme-cli), ensure that Runme is properly [installed](/install#runme-cli) on your system.
 This is a crucial step to guarantee the smooth execution of your runbooks

 ## Configuring Shebang in Visual Studio Code